Luke Perry’s Fiancee Spotted Having Dinner With His Ex-Wife And Son As They Prepare For Actor’s Funeral

-Luke Perry’s death appears to have brought his entire extended family closer together, as the late actor’s financee was spotted having dinner with his son and ex-wife this week as they prepare for his funeral.
+Luke Perry’s death appears to have brought his entire extended family closer together, as the late actor’s fiancee was spotted having dinner with his son and ex-wife this week as they prepare for his funeral.

 TMZ caught pictures of the trio as they dined together in Studio City on Friday, alongside someone identified as a friend of Perry’s daughter, Sophie.
-Perry passed away after spending several days in a medically induced coma.
+Perry passed away after spending several days in a medically-induced coma.
 Reports noted that he was surrounded by friends and family, which included both his fiancee and ex-wife, along with his children.

 The TMZ report noted that the family was likely discussing funeral arrangements, as the Beverly Hills 90210 and Riverdale star is set to be laid to rest in the Los Angeles Forest Lawn Cemetery.
 Perry’s son, Jack Perry, has also taken some time away from his work as a professional wrestler as the family prepared the funeral arrangements.